[LACTO] Mom's easy yougurt recipe &

 cannot be found then Knor Tamarind soup base is an acceptable

 substitute.
-Tamarind is a KEY ingredient, it can not be omitted or
+Tamarind is a KEY ingredient, it can not be omitted

 substituted.